InterProInvest/IPI-Server/README.md

 - invite more admins and delete default login 'admin@hideez.com'
 - setup the HES following the [user documentation](https://support.hideez.com/hideez-enterprise-server)
+- if you use Linux and need the AD integration, [join your Linux server to the AD](LINUX_AD.md)

 ## Related projects